Opening on Thanksgiving hurts retailers more than it helps

 That is part of a broader multi-year scramble to figure out how to compete in an increasingly complicated holiday shopping season, which starts earlier every year, and not succumb to peer pressure over store hours, discounts and promotions.

-The results so far showed net sales at brick-and-mortar stores over Thursday and Friday fell 4 to 7 percent, while traffic fell 5 to 9 percent, according to analytics firm RetailNext.
+The results for Thanksgiving and Black Friday showed net sales at brick-and-mortar stores fell 4 to 7 percent, while traffic fell 5 to 9 percent, according to analytics firm RetailNext.

 “There is a fixed demand pool over the weekend and most retailers are not expanding that shopper base by staying open on Thanksgiving,” said Craig Johnson, president of retail consultancy Customer Growth Partners.
 “They are just taking away sales from the rest of the weekend.”